 Why should I submit an abstract or register as an auditor?

-What online platform are you using for the Festival?
+What online platform are you using for the conference?

 If the conference is online this year, we will be hosting each event via Zoom.
-Delegates and auditors will be asked to register for the overall Festival and then, once the programme has been finalised, they will be asked to register for individual events.
-Links and passwords to the relevant Zoom events will be emailed to individuals about a week before the Festival begins.
+Delegates and auditors will be asked to register for the overall conference and then, once the programme has been finalised, they will be asked to register for individual events.
+Links and passwords to the relevant Zoom events will be emailed to individuals about a week before the conference begins.

-Do I need a Zoom account to attend the Festival?
+Do I need a Zoom account to attend the conference?

 No, a Zoom account is not required if you are strictly joining Zoom meetings as a participant.
 A Zoom account is only required if you are creating your own meetings and inviting participants to join.
 You can see the Zoom FAQs here.